Istiaq-Fuad/transfer-learning-mieeg/ARCHITECTURE.md

 1. Load data and determine subjects
 2. Build model with default hyperparameters
+3. Optional cross-subject pretraining for LOSO (`--two_phase_loso`)
-3. For each selected subject:
+4. For each selected subject:

 - build train/test loaders
 - run `train_one_subject(...)`
+- optional calibration on held-out test trials (LOSO only)

-4. Save summary and history JSON files
+5. Save summary and history JSON files

 ### 4.1 Per-epoch training

 - uses `torch.optim.AdamW`
 - `torch.nn.CrossEntropyLoss` with optional class weighting and label smoothing
-- optional cosine or warmup+cosine learning-rate scheduler
+- optional cosine or warmup+cosine learning-rate scheduler (LambdaLR)
 - each epoch:
   - forward pass through model
-  - compute task loss only
+  - compute task loss only, with optional domain loss (LOSO)
   - backward pass and optimizer step
   - evaluation on the validation loader (used for early stopping)
   - evaluation on the held-out test loader (not used for early stopping)
+- optional CNN freeze period during LOSO fine-tuning (`--finetune_freeze_cnn_epochs`)

 ### 4.2 Evaluation